larsvers/test-readme/README.md

 ### Cover correction

-The tesselation aspect might become clear in these examples.
+The tessellation aspect might become clear in these examples.
 The edge cover calculation might not.
 In short, _d3.hexgrid_ identifies all **edge hexagons** that partly lie beyond the borders of the geography&mdash;or more general, the base image presented.
 In a next step it calculates the edge hexagon's **cover**: the area the edge hexagon lies within the bounds of the base image in percent.
 Lastly, the **point density** will be calculated by:

 _Point density = Points in hexagon / Hexagon area in px<sup>2</sup> * Cover_